xpavlic4/book-extracts/sports/golf/Golf State of Mind Pdf.md

 * meditate until you have a clear mind
 * recall your last success, try to get a vivid picture
 * bind the feeling with some specific "anchor"
-    * verbal trigers  "commit", "smooth and powerful"
+    * verbal triggers  "commit", "smooth and powerful"
-    * auditory: hummung, golf glove Velcro snap
+    * auditory: humming, golf glove Velcro snap
     * kinesthetic: Tiger blinks, Fowler taps the cap

 ## Competitive practice